We have launched a national investigation into the provision of piped oxygen gas supplies to hospitals.

 As part of our final investigation report we will make safety recommendations to the appropriate national bodies in order to improve patient safety.

-We have now released an interim report, highlighting early findings from the investigation.
+We have now released a second interim report, highlighting early findings from the investigation.